roytang/blog/content/post/2008/04/city-champs-2008-heavyweight-ramp.md

 Finally I get to use my anti-Lark sideboard.
 I knew coming in that Mana Ramp generally lost to &#8216;Lark, so I packed ten sideboard cards for the matchup: 4 Cryoclasm, 3 Extirpate and 3 Void.
 I don't remember how I boarded, but I reduced my creature count (expecting Moat), keeping only Hostility among my fatties.

-And of course&#8230;it didn't go well.
+And of course... it didn't go well.
 I resolved a Void, named five and he showed me his hand full of 2s: Rune Snags, Blinks and Remove Souls.
 He eventually draws into two Larks, and I don't have the Extirpates to fight back.

 **